asyml/forte/examples/content_rewriter/README.md

 ### Using in Stave Front-End

 We have developed a simple Front End for this using [stave](https://github.com/asyml/stave/blob/master/src/plugins/dialogue_box/READEME.md).
-To prepare tables to be used by Stave, just run
+You can use the data in `table_inputs` folder to play with the bot.
+If you would like to regenerate the preprocessing data, just run

 ```bash
 python prepare_pipele.py